A new art festival in Helsinki – Helsinki Flamenco Bienal announces its program

 Helsinki Flamenco Bienal is a new high-level art festival where world stars of flamenco meet new generation artists.

 The artist group Compañía Kaari & Roni Martin is implementing and curating a new international art festival in Helsinki, with a program that is a mix of contemporary flamenco, living legends and young artists.
-The festival, which will be held at the Dance House from 22 to 26 April 2025, will show what flamenco is in this time and how its different genres intertwine different trends in tradition and contemporary art.
+The festival, held at the Dance House Helsinki from 22 to 26 April 2025, explores what flamenco is today and how its various styles intertwine tradition with contemporary art.

 Grounded in History, Focused on the Present